rafaco/InAppDevTools/README.md

   - Apk compilation info
   - OS, device, hardware, memory

-### Reports <a name="Reports"/>
+### Reports <a name="reports"/>
 - Report bugs by email or share them with your favourite app
 - Attach logs, info, description, crashes, db dumps…
 - Take screenshots and attach them
 - //TODO

-## Customization <a name="Customization"/>
+## Customization <a name="customization"/>

+## Sample App <a name="sample"/>
+A sample app is available in this repo.
+It allows to play with our libray preinstalled on a demo app and it's source code contain examples of installation, configuration and integrations.

-## Downloads
+## Downloads  <a name="download"/>
+Our sample app will be available to download from [Google Play](https://play.google.com).

+You dont normally need to manually download our library or our plugin as they are published in repositories preconfigured by Android Studio.
+Just follow the [installation](#setup) process and build your project.

+- Our library is available at our [Bintray](https://bintray.com/rafaco/InAppDevTools/inappdevtools) repository and linked to [jCenter](https://bintray.com/bintray/jcenter?filterByPkgName=inappdevtools) (preconfigured)
+- Our plugin is available at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/es.rafaco.inappdevtools) (preconfigured)
+- Our source repository is available at [GitHub](https://github.com/rafaco/InAppDevTools/) and we track our versions with tags

 <a href='https://bintray.com/rafaco/InAppDevTools/library?source=watch' alt='Get automatic notifications about new "library" versions'><img src='https://www.bintray.com/docs/images/bintray_badge_color.png'></a>
-A sample app is available in this repo.
-It allow you to play with Devtools preinstalled on a demo app and it's source code contain examples of installation, configuration and integrations.
-It will be available to download at [Google Play](https://play.google.com).

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)